Fractional binomial regression model for count data with excess zeros: Fractional binomial regression model

-\begin{theorem} Under Assumption 3.2, the ML estimator is weak consistent, as $n\to \infty.$ \end{theorem} \begin{proof} Here we assume that the covariate ${\bf X}$ is a continuous random vector with pdf $g$, but one can get the same result with a discrete random vector.
+\begin{theorem} Under Assumption 3.2, the ML estimator is consistent, as $n\to \infty.$ \end{theorem} \begin{proof} Here, we assume that the covariate ${\bf X}$ is a continuous random vector with pdf $g$, but one can get the same result with a discrete random vector.
 Also, we assume $N$ is known, but the same result follows similarly if it lies in a known compact interval.

-Note that the fractional binomial distribution is identifiable, since, by (3.1), we have $E(B_N(p,H,c)) =Np,$ $P(B_N(p,H,c) =N)=p(p+c)^{N-1},$ and Therefore, $(p,H,c)$ uniquely determines the FB distribution, with which, combined with Assumption 3.2 {\it ii)}, it follows that $\Theta$ uniquely determines the FB regression model, therefore, the identifiability of the FB regression model is established.
+Note that the fractional binomial distribution is identifiable, since, by (3.1), we have $E(B_N(p,H,c)) =Np,$ $P(B_N(p,H,c) =N)=p(p+c)^{N-1},$ and Therefore, $(p,H,c),$ and also $(p,H,c^{\circ})$, uniquely determine the first two moments and the probability of maximum observation, which indicates that the parameters uniquely determine the FB distribution.
+Combined with Assumption 3.2 {\it ii)}, it follows that $\Theta$ uniquely determines the FB regression model, therefore, the identifiability of the FB regression model is established.